-What South Dakota’s meth ads say about the sorry state of anti-drug PSAs
+What South Dakota’s meth ads say about the sorry state of antidrug PSAs

 Specifically, South Dakota meth.

-Yesterday, Governor Kristi Noem launched a new anti-drug awareness campaign, aimed at getting all South Dakotans to work together to help solve the state’s growing problem with the drug.
+Yesterday, Governor Kristi Noem launched a new antidrug awareness campaign, aimed at getting all South Dakotans to work together to help solve the state’s growing problem with the drug.

 So far, so normal.